-The standard payments process means it can take days for payments between different financial institutions to ‘clear’, but with the launch of Osko, that delay could become a thing of the past for some consumers.
+The standard bank transfer process means it can sometimes take some time for payments between different financial institutions to ‘clear’, but with the launch of Osko in 2018, payments giant BPAY claimed its new product would provide a faster, simpler way for Australian consumers and businesses to transfer money.

-At the time of writing, Osko is available to the customers of more than 60 Australian banks and other financial institutions.
+At the time of writing, BPAY says Osko is available to the customers of more than 70 Australian banks and other financial institutions.
 But what exactly is it, how does it work, and who can use it?

 What is Osko by BPAY?

 Osko is a service from payments platform BPAY, which was launched in February 2018.
-It’s designed to facilitate the real time transferring of funds between individuals or businesses and is one of the first services to operate using the New Payment Platform (NPP).
+It’s designed to facilitate the real-time transferring of funds between individuals or businesses and was one of the first services to operate using the New Payments Platform (NPP).

-It allows customers to make near instant payments from one bank account to another, either by using a BSB and account number or a PayID, which is another of the banking services which was introduced as part of the NPP.
+On the Osko website, BPAY claims the product allows customers to make payments from one bank account to another in less than a minute, either by using a BSB and account number or a PayID, which was another of the banking innovations introduced as part of the NPP.
 We explain how PayIDs work below.

 Financial institutions offering Osko generally make it available to their customers through mobile and online banking, but certain banks may only offer it via one of these methods.

 The table below displays a snapshot of 5-Star Rated transaction accounts on Canstar’s database for high transactors (individuals averaging 35 transactions a month) in NSW, sorted by Star Rating (highest to lowest) and then by provider name (a-z).
-Check upfront with the provider and read the PDS to confirm whether the provider offers Osko as a service to customers, and whether the product meets your needs, before opening an account.
+Before opening an account, check the provider’s product documentation to confirm whether the product meets your needs.
+Likewise, if you’re interested in Osko, check upfront to confirm whether the provider offers it as a service to customers.

 How does Osko work?

 Osko works by utilising the NPP.
-This is a payments infrastructure developed by the Australian banking industry to allow for innovations including near-instant transfers – even at late hours of the night and on weekends – as well as PayID.
+This is a payments infrastructure developed by the Reserve Bank of Australia and several other Australian banks.
+It claims to allow for innovations including near-instant transfers – even at late hours of the night and on weekends – as well as PayID.

-Osko allows you to make payments to other individuals or businesses using one of two different identifiers: either their PayID or their traditional account details.
+Osko allows you to make payments to other individuals or businesses using one of two different identifiers: either their PayID (which we discuss in more detail below) or their traditional account details.

 When you make or receive a payment using Osko, you may notice the service’s logo on the payment confirmation screen.

 An important point to note is that Osko isn’t a standalone app or website which you use to make payments.
-Instead it’s designed to work within your financial institution’s app or website.
-The specific way providers offer Osko may vary, and in fact, not all financial institutions offer it to their customers.
+Instead, BPAY says Osko is designed to work within your financial institution’s app or website.
+The specific way providers offer Osko may vary, and in fact, not all financial institutions necessarily offer it to their customers.

 Are Osko payments secure?